ani03sha/microgpt-java/docs/CONCEPTS.md

 **File**: `model/BaselineBigramModel.java`

-The simplest possible language model: **count how often each character follows each other character**, then normalize.
+This class represents the simplest possible language model where we count how often each character follows each other character, then normalize.

 ### Counting